Skip advert

 Verdict – is the Tesla Model 3 a good car?

 The Tesla Model 3 continues to prove a huge success for the brand, even becoming one of the top-selling cars in the UK.
-While the Model 3 has now been on the market for a number of years, the 2023 facelift improves the saloon in every area.
+While the Model 3 has now been on the market for a number of years, the 2023 ‘Highland’ facelift improves the saloon in every area.
 It now looks better, feels more refined and has an improved range.
-The Model 3 has particularly low running costs for company-car buyers, and Tesla has cut its price tag significantly in recent years, making the Model 3 an even more attractive buy when compared with its growing list of rivals.
+The facelifted Model 3 Performance still doesn’t quite match a BMW M3 for sheer fun, but it’s much more enjoyable to drive than the outgoing model, which is a testament to the chassis improvements made by Tesla’s engineers.

 Tesla Model 3 models, specs and alternatives

 When it made its debut, the Model 3 marked a big step for the brand as its first affordable model.
-It’s an electric car aimed at buyers of more mainstream models, in contrast with the premium image carved out by the Tesla Model S and Model X. It goes up against a wide range of rivals, including combustion-engined cars such as the BMW 3 Series, Audi A4, Alfa Romeo Giulia and others, along with a growing number of electric competitors like the Polestar 2, BMW i4, Hyundai Ioniq 6 and BYD Seal.
+It’s an electric car aimed at buyers of more mainstream models, in contrast with the premium image carved out by the big Tesla Model S saloon and Model X SUV.
+It goes up against a wide range of rivals, including combustion-engined cars such as the BMW 3 Series, Audi A4, Alfa Romeo Giulia and others, along with a growing number of electric competitors like the Polestar 2, BMW i4, Hyundai Ioniq 6 and BYD Seal.
+The Model 3 is competitively priced, too, costing from just under £40,000 and often coming in under £400 a month on finance and leasing deals.

 Advertisement - Article continues below